mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

     *Good:* Fast, well established

-    *Bad:* Not actually sophisticated enough to handle some scientific use cases
+    *Bad:* Not sophisticated enough to handle some scientific domains

 2.  **HDF + FUSE:** Continue using HDF, but mount cloud object stores as a file system with [Filesystem in Userspace, aka FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)

     *Good:* Works with existing files, no changes to the HDF library necessary, useful in non-HDF contexts as well

-    *Bad:* It's complex, probably not as fast as possible, and has historically been brittle
+    *Bad:* It's complex, probably not performance-optimal, and has historically been brittle

 2.  **HDF + Custom Reader:** Continue using HDF, but teach it how to read from S3, GCS, ADL, ...